 Supply chain breakdowns, shipment delays, and labor shortages are requiring us to make last minute substitutions and changes to the menu.
-Please read more details about these challenges here in: English, Spanish, Portuguese, and Haitian Creole.
-Get the most accurate and up-to-date information by viewing the menu daily online or in the menu app.
+Get the most accurate and up-to-date information by viewing the menu daily online.

 For food allergies, religious dietary restrictions, and limitations on specific foods, please email Karyn Novakowski at the Food & Nutrition Services office.

 The FNSD is recognized around the nation for its innovative approach to healthy eating in a diverse community.
 The Director, Lauren Mancini, and Assistant Director, Pauline Uccello, are both members of the School Nutrition Association (SNA) of Massachusetts.
 The FNSD is committed to providing high quality, nutritious, and innovative meals for students and staff throughout the school year and the summer.
 The FNSD is continuously developing new recipes featuring fresh fruits and vegetables and making nutrition education a priority.

 All food and beverage items sold through the a la carte programs meet the guidelines established by the Massachusetts Action for Healthy Kids.